J-Rebs/friendly-couscous/MusicTonic/README.md

 4. [x] same likeSong for 10 times
 5. [x] [GET] https://music-tonic.herokuapp.com/client3-rest/listSongs
 6. [x] [GET] https://music-tonic.herokuapp.com/client2-rest/top3songs
+In the above end-to-end test, client 3 first requested to list all the songs, then client 2 request to list top 3 songs.
+After that, client 1 called likeSong with userid=1 and songid=4 for 10 times.
+Then client 3 and client 2 called listSongs and top3songs again.
+We can see that songLikesCount for song 4 is increased by 10 (from 2 to 12) in listSongs, and song 4 (12 likes) surpasses song 2 (10 likes) and becomes top 3 songs.
+It matches with the result we got.

 ## By Team Grey Orange